getify/foi-lang/formalization-work/Foi-Specification.md

 }
 ```

+**Equivalence to guard expression.** A single-clause independent match with no else clause is *exactly* a guard expression (§4.2): the consequent value on match, `empty` on non-match. §4.4 states the equivalence normatively, in the direction that matters for implementation -- the guard is defined as this form, and may be lowered to it.

+The equivalence is total, including under the optional coverage-gap configuration (§5.5).
+That diagnostic is keyed on the **surface form** a program was written in, not on the desugared shape: a guard expression is partial by design (§4.2 -- its `empty` arm is unconditional and cannot be discharged), so a guard lowered to a one-clause match does not become a coverage gap by virtue of the lowering.
+Writing `?{ [c]: e }` directly does expose the clause to the diagnostic, because at that surface the missing else is a plausible omission rather than a stated intent.

-**Equivalence to guard expression.** With the exception of the optional compiler configuration that rejects coverage gaps (§5.5), a single-clause independent match with no else clause has the same semantics as a guard expression (§4.2): the consequent value on match, `empty` on non-match.
-The standalone `?[c]: e` form is the shorter surface for that case; the `?{ [c]: e }` form is preferred only when a second clause or an else is anticipated.
+The standalone `?[c]: e` form is the shorter surface for the single-clause case; the `?{ [c]: e }` form is preferred only when a second clause or an else is anticipated.

 ### §5.2 Dependent Pattern Matching

 A **dependent pattern-match expression** evaluates a topic expression once, then threads the resulting value through each clause as the implicit left-hand side of the clause's tests:

 ```
 DepMatchExpr         := Qmark OpenParen _ ExprNoBlock _ CloseParen
                          OpenBrace _ DepMatchStmts _ CloseBrace
 DepPatternStmt       := DepCondClause _ MatchConsequent (_ Semicolon)*
+DepPatternStmtNoSemi := DepCondClause _ MatchConsequentNoSemi

+<DepMatchStmts>      := ((DepPatternStmt _)+ (ElseStmt | DepPatternStmtNoSemi)?)
+                      | DepPatternStmtNoSemi
+                      | ElseStmt
 ```

+No trivia is admitted at either of the form's two lexical joins: between the opening `?` and the `(`, and between the topic's closing `)` and the `{`. `? (x){ .. }` and `?(x) { .. }` are both parse errors.
+Trivia *within* the topic parens and within the brace body is unrestricted.

+**Clause-list shape.** `DepMatchStmts` has the same three arms as its independent counterpart (§5.1), with `DepPatternStmt` in place of `IndepPatternStmt`: a general arm of one or more semicolon-terminated clauses optionally followed by either an else clause (§5.4) or a semicolon-less final clause, plus the two degenerate single-statement arms.
+The trailing choice is exclusive -- a body ends with a semicolon-less final pattern clause or with an else, never both.
+An empty body `?(x){ }` matches no arm and is a parse error.

 Example: